rorywalsh/cabbage/Docs/macros_and_reserved_channels.md

 ### Cabbage Csound Macros
 The following are Csound macros that are set by Cabbage when it first loads.
-Thee macros are accessed in Csound in the very same way that regular instrument macros are.
+These macros are accessed in Csound in the very same way that regular instrument macros are.
 Note however that each of these macros returns a string value.
 Therefore you may need to convert them to a number using the strtod opcode.

 **IS_A_PLUGIN** Defined if the instrument is running as a plugin

 **SCREEN_WIDTH** Provides the instrument width in pixels as a string value.
 Use strtod to convert from string to number.
 On Android devices this will return the actual screen width.
 This can be useful if you wish to move widgets around in realtime using [Identifier channels](./identchannels.md).

 **SCREEN_HEIGHT** Provides the instrument height in pixels as a string value.
 Use strtod to convert from string to number.
 On Android devices this will return the actual screen height.
 This can be useful if you wish to move widgets around in realtime using [Identifier channels](./identchannels.md).

-**IS_ANDROID** Defined only if the instrument is being launched on an Android device.

 ## Reserved Channels